Gayathri-Guduru/amr-pipeline/README.md

 o/p: We have a list of unique sra ids from the merged dataframe.

 ## After creating you own dataset
-1. Create a list of unique sra ids from the merged dataframe
-2. Selected ~10 sra IDs and retrieve the fastq files from the sra (I.e. with curl/wget command) to your VM
+1. Selected ~10 sra IDs and retrieve the fastq files from the sra (I.e. with curl/wget command) to your VM
-3. Retrieve the refseq reference genome for the species
+2. Retrieve the refseq reference genome for the species
-4. Upload the reference genomes and fastq files to your aws bucket
+3. Upload the reference genomes and fastq files to your aws bucket
-5. Amend the igenomes.config with the reference details
+4. Amend the igenomes.config with the reference details
-6. Create the design sheet
+5. Create the design sheet
-7. Run the pipeline!
+6. Run the pipeline!

 1. Retrieve fastq files from sra
 ```